-- confirm that you are using their personal data; - give them a copy of their personal data; and - provide other supplementary information (often this will already be in a privacy notice which you may have on your website, so you can simply link to it).

-12.12 You should make reasonable efforts to find relevant information and provide what you can to the requester.
-You can ask for clarification if you need to.

-12.13 You must not give someone personal data about another person in response to an access request unless:

-- the other person has consented (see Use personal data lawfully); or - it is reasonable to disclose it without their consent.

-12.14 It is very unlikely that you would be required to disclose information about confidential sources in response to a subject access request from another person.
+- confirm that you are using their personal data; - give them a copy of their personal data; and - provide other supplementary information (often this will already be in a privacy notice which you may have on your website, so you can simply link to it). - 12.12 You should make reasonable efforts to find relevant information and provide what you can to the requester.
+You can ask for clarification if you need to. - 12.13 You must not give someone personal data about another person in response to an access request unless: - the other person has consented (see Use personal data lawfully); or - it is reasonable to disclose it without their consent. - 12.14 It is very unlikely that you would be required to disclose information about confidential sources in response to a subject access request from another person.
 In most cases, a confidential source is unlikely to consent to the disclosure of their personal data to a third party.
 They are also likely to have a strong expectation of confidentiality, which is reflected in the strong legal protection for journalistic sources.
-For example, sources are protected under the Contempt of Court Act 1981.
+For example, sources are protected under the Contempt of Court Act 1981 a court may only require disclosure of a confidential source where that is necessary in the interests of justice or national security, or for the prevention of disorder or crime.